 Eggs WORSE than SMOKING?

-Yet I opened my email yesterday morning and in came a brand new study, out this week, suggesting regularly eating egg yolks is almost comparable to smoking cigarettes (in terms of their effect on atherosclerotic plaque build up).
+Yet I opened my email recently and was asked again about a study suggesting regularly eating egg yolks is almost comparable to smoking cigarettes (in terms of their effect on atherosclerotic plaque build up).

 What is this some kind of ‘yolk?!’
+Yolk.
 Get it?

 Right.
 I crack me up.
 OK, enough with the bad egg puns.